Our lab is located on the second floor of the brand new RSC building. All hoods contain either a nitrogen manifold or full Schlenk line.

 We also have a very flash microgram balance (it actually reads to 0.1 micrograms!), which allows us to accurately weigh very small quantities of material, for example for host–guest binding studies.

+We’ve recently purchased a bench-top centrifuge for isolating fine powders, and a programmable oven for controlled crystallisations.
 Additionally, we have access to a range of excellent facilities within the school, which you can read about here.